02. PyTorch Neural Network Classification¶

 data as inputs and producing something in the shape of our y

-data as ouputs.
+data as outputs.

 In other words, given X